drewgingerich/homelab/game-server/docs/log/240219-configure-pci-passthrough-for-gpu.md

 │ 0x040300 │ 0x15e3 │ 0000:10:00.6 │         31 │ 0x1022 │ Family 17h/19h HD Audio Controller
 ```

-The `iommugroup` column indicates that IOMMU groups are supported.
+The `iommugroup` column indicates my motherboard and IOMMU supports IOMMU groups.
-It also shows that my GPUl (`0000:01:00.0`) and its audio controller (`0000:01:00.1`) are together in group 12.
+It also shows that my GPU (`0000:01:00.0`) and its audio controller (`0000:01:00.1`) are together in group 12,
-Inspecting the rest of the table, these are the only devices in this group.
+and that they are the only devices in group 12.

-This is good, because I don't want to pass anything else into the VM.
+With all of that, I've verified that my system supports all of the IOMMU-related things necessary for GPU-passthrough.

 ## Host setup

-I don't want the Proxmox host to load drivers for the GPU because the guest OS will be handling it instead.
+Because GPUs are complicated, they generally don't handle rebinding drivers well.
+To bind the GPU to drivers in the VM, I want to avoid having the host bind drivers to it first.

-To do this, I blacklisted the Nvidia GPU drivers by running:
+To do this, I blacklist the Nvidia GPU drivers by running:

 ```sh
 echo "blacklist nouveau" >> /etc/modprobe.d/blacklist.conf